jnordell/sidecar-demo/README.md

 * Add logging logic to the actual application container.
 * Add a sidecar container with the logging logic to the pod.

 In this demo the sidecar pattern is used.
-It will behave the same regardless of what logging framework is available to the application and it does not dissurupt the application container lifecycle.
+It will behave the same regardless of what logging framework is available to the application and it does not disrupt the application container lifecycle.

-The sidecar container will run fluentbit and will use the tail plugin to consume a specific logfile.
-This logfile exists on a emptyDir volume that is shared in the pod betwen the containers.
+The sidecar container will run fluentbit and will use the tail plugin to consume a specific log file.
+This log file exists on a emptyDir volume that is shared in the pod between the containers.

 ## Prerequisite

-The following instruction asumes an existing OpenShift environment.
+The following instruction assumes an existing OpenShift environment.

 This demo was build using the [Red Hat Container Development Kit](https://developers.redhat.com/products/cdk/overview/).
 The version of OpenShift included in the CDK used was 3.6.173.0.21.